 the full application fee described in 309 CMR 2.08.

 Each of these applicants must meet the eligibility requirements existing at that time for initial applicants.
-Each shall demonstrate in the limited licensure application that at least three years of his or her relevant professional experience occurred within five years prior to submission of the limited licensure application.
+Each shall demonstrate in the limited licensure application that at least three years of the applicant’s relevant professional experience occurred within five years prior to submission of the limited licensure application.

 : License Denial

 The Board will deny a license to an applicant who fails to meet any of the requirements for licensing set forth in 309 CMR 3.00.
-The Board will inform the applicant in writing of the reason(s) why he or she was denied a license.
+The Board will inform the applicant in writing of the reason(s) why the applicant was denied a license.

 : License Renewal

-A licensed site professional must renew his or her license every three years to maintain his or her license.
+A licensed site professional must renew the LSP’s license every three years to maintain that license.
 Each license issued by the Board shall expire at the close of business on the expiration date assigned on the date of issuance unless it is renewed or extended by the Board.
 The initial expiration date assigned shall be the 30th of the month of January, April, July, or October three years from the date of issuance, whichever of said dates is or occurs soonest after three years from the date of issuance.
 As of June 30, 2002, the next license expiration date for each LSP whose existing license expiration date does not fall on a 30th of January, April, July, or October shall be extended to the 30th of January, April, July, or October, whichever date occurs soonest after each LSP’s existing license expiration date.

 To apply to renew a license, a licensed site professional shall:

-submit for approval to the Board prior to the date of expiration of his or her license a completed renewal application form setting forth such information as the Board may direct, including whether the licensee has since his or her last LSP license renewal been disciplined by other professional licensing or professional certifying authorities and, if so, an explanation of the circumstances;
+submit for approval to the Board prior to the date of expiration of the license a completed renewal application form setting forth such information as the Board may direct, including whether the licensee has since the licensee’s last LSP license renewal been disciplined by other professional licensing or professional certifying authorities and, if so, an explanation of the circumstances;

-include with such application form a check or money order made payable to the Commonwealth of Massachusetts in the full amount of the non-refundable license renewal processing fee established by the Secretary of Administration and Finance pursuant to M.G.L. c.
-7, § 3B, and published in 801 CMR 4.00; and
+pay in full the non-refundable license renewal processing fee established by the Secretary of Administration and Finance pursuant to M.G.L. c.
+7, § 3B, and published in 801 CMR 4.00, via electronic payment, a check or money order made payable to the Commonwealth of Massachusetts ,; and

-demonstrate to the Board's satisfaction that he or she has fulfilled the continuing education requirements set forth in 309 CMR 3.09 or obtained a waiver of those requirements in accordance with 309 CMR 2.12.
+demonstrate to the Board's satisfaction that the licensee has fulfilled the continuing education requirements set forth in 309 CMR 3.09 or obtained a waiver of those requirements in accordance with 309 CMR 2.12.

 A licensed site professional whose license has been suspended shall be subject to the following additional license renewal requirements: